feluxe/cmdinter/README.md

 ### run_cmd()

-This function can be used if you want to run a child function as a command.
+This function can be used in case you want to run a child function as a command.

 ```python
 def run_cmd(